 How to Apply

-- Submit the nonrefundable application fee ($45 for domestic students; $100 for international students).
+- Submit the nonrefundable application fee.
 You can submit the payment online by credit card or e-check through CashNet on the MyMountMary portal.
 Note: The application fee is waived for Mount Mary alumnae.
 If you’re an alumna, contact your graduate admission counselor to obtain the waiver code prior to submitting your application.

 - Submit your official transcripts from all colleges or universities attended.
 You will need to contact each institution (typically the registrar’s office) to have your transcript sent, with an embossed seal, directly to: Mount Mary University, Graduate Admission Office, 2900 N. Menomonee River Parkway, Milwaukee, WI 53222-4597.
 If you are in the process of completing a degree, you will need to send your official transcript once the degree is completed to verify receipt of the degree.
 If you previously attended Mount Mary, you do not need to request Mount Mary transcripts, but should provide transcripts from other schools, if applicable.
 Use Mount Mary’s Transcript Request Form (PDF) to help speed up this process.